 7. HideMyAss – Best VPN for Novice Users

-HMA is a good choice for the novices users with an easy to use and configurable native Linux VPN client or even OpenVPN.
+HMA is a good choice for novices users to easily and configurable native Linux VPN clients or even OpenVPN.
 This VPN service provides a well written how-to guide for Linux.

 It’s a cross-platform and multi-device supported VPN service.
 You can enjoy unlimited uploads and downloads, fast and ultra-reliable access to a network, Secured public Wi‑Fi, and Watch anything anywhere.

 8. Mullvad – Privacy is a Universal Right

-Mullvad provides an open source VPN client for Ubuntu/Debian that’s based on a graphical user interface.
+Mullvad provides an open source VPN client for Ubuntu/Debian based on a graphical user interface.
 Mullvad is one of the best VPN services with lots of features like IPv6 routing, a kill switch, perfect port forwarding, IPv6 and DNS leak protection, etc. All those tools are just made for your online identity, location, and activity private.

 This VPN service creates a strong AES-256 encrypted connection for you so that you can browse the web securely and keep your privacy protection intact.
 Mullvad’s Linux VPN server does not store any activity logs and keep you as anonymous as you want in digital life.

 9. VPN Unlimited – Top Notch Protection

 VPN Unlimited is quite well known across all the major OS platforms,s including Linux, Windows, Android, macOS, iOS, etc. It supports OpenVPN protocol, stops tracking, ad blocking, and anti-malware.

-This Linux VPN service does not share any data, either the personal password or bank data, with any third party.
+This Linux VPN service does not share any data, personal password, or bank data with any third party.
 VPN Unlimited encrypts the data connection and ensures total security with uncompromised speed.

 10. Buffered VPN – Private, Safe and Fair